THE WHAT’S NEXT? COLLECTIVE: A Staged Reading of New Works (May 2, 2026)

 READINGS: 1/20/26 at 6:00 pm & 1/24/26 at 2:00 pm.

-SYNOPSIS: In Queen of Lucia, Jack and Elena seek respite from the demands of her Bipolar Disorder by going to a secluded cottage in the country.
+A NEW READING IN JANUARY 2026: In Queen of Lucia, Jack and Elena seek respite from the demands of her Bipolar Disorder by going to a secluded cottage in the country.
 Jack hopes the surroundings will help Elena find balance, but her erratic behavior soon disrupts any chance of serenity.
 As Elena’s mental health deteriorates, her emotional abuse toward Jack intensifies.
 Torn between his vows and the toll of being her caregiver, Jack must decide whether to stay in a toxic cycle or break free to save his own sanity.
 In this raw exploration of love, duty, and mental illness, both must confront the truth about their relationship, and try to find hope for their future together.

 The Scripteasers Sixth Annual “Leftovers” Readings